 Easy Long Runs

-Easy long runs are a must for any runner and any training regime.
-A nice easy (or medium effort) long run helps build strength and improve aerobic base, and this type of run can help you recover from a hard run.
+Easy long runs are a must for any runner and any training programme.
+A nice easy (or medium-effort) long run helps build strength and improve aerobic base, and this type of run can help you recover from a hard run.
 These shoes are made for smooth and easy running.

 On the Road